-Even in today’s hyper-digital world of communication instant gratification, for job seekers there is still a mandatory need for great, solid resume.
-And there are some basic, general resume guidelines one must follow.
+Even in today’s hyper-digital world of communication instant gratification, for job seekers there is still a mandatory need for great, solid resumé.
+There are some basic, general resumé guidelines one must follow.
 You can try to customize it somewhat, but these are the tried-and-true standards, and you shouldn’t go crazy trying to “stand out.”
 It usually backfires.
 Let your experience and accomplishments speak for themselves, not the cool variety of fonts or bright, bold colors.

-- Resume should keep to one font, use bolding and italics sparingly for emphasis, and be free of text boxes
+- Resumés should keep to one font, use bolding and italics sparingly for emphasis, and be free of text boxes

 - Indention tabs and bullet points should be consistent throughout the resume

 - First line, after contact information, should be your current or most recent company name in bold and left justified

 - Dates of employment should be right justified, opposite the company name